pflanze/python-crlf/README.md

 ### Correctness: TODO

- *  There's a problem in that some encodings could contain the byte values 10 and 13 as part of multi-byte character encodings, which would lead to bogus detection.
-What we need is having Python handle the charset decoding, yet leave alone the newline characters.

  *  Currently, it stops on the first detection.
 That can be sensible since if a mix of line endings is detected, what should it report as the correct one?
 But possibly what is wanted in this case is to